-One of the easiest ways to make food more delicious is to add a bit of lemon or orange zest.
-Not only does this give the dish an extra burst of flavor, but it also provides several health benefits.
+One of the easiest ways to make your food more delicious is to add lemon or orange zest to your dishes.
+Not only do these additions give a dish an extra burst of flavor, but it is good for your family's health.

 If you want to add zest to your cooking, the best way to do it is with a Microplane.
 This kitchen tool allows you to quickly and easily grate the zest from citrus fruits.

-Using a Microplane tool will make zesting a lemon fast and convenient.
-Rub the skin of the lemon on the top side of the Microplane tool, avoiding the white part under the lemon skin because it is bitter.
+To zest the orange or lemon, rub the skin of the lemon or orange on the rough side of the Microplane tool.
+Stop testing when you hit the white part under the orange or lemon skin because the white part is bitter.
 The lemon zest will accumulate on the inside of the micro plane.
-Tap the Microplane or run your finger on the inside to release the zest.
+Tap the Microplane or run your finger inside to release the zest.
 Et Viola!
-You have fresh lemon zest.
-Then you can juice the lemon and store the lemon juice in a jar in your refrigerator to use in salad dressings, pestos, pasta dishes, as a sandwich spread, and more.
+You have fresh zest.

 Zest can be a secret ingredient to add an unexpected and appreciated layer of flavor and extra nutrients to so many dishes.